 - Deglaze the pan with the 2 tablespoon Worcestershire sauce and 500 ml beef stock - scrape the bottom of the pan to release all of that flavour whilst simmering for a minute or so then add this into the slow cooker as well

-- After the beef has softened (taste it and test that it is tender - if not, then leave it a little longer) - use a slotted spoon, remove the meat and vegetables into a pie dish (leaving the liquid in the slow cooker or pot)
+- After the beef has softened (taste it and test that it is tender - if not, then leave it a little longer), use a slotted spoon to remove the meat and vegetables into a pie dish (leaving the liquid in the slow cooker)

 - If there is a visible layer of fat on the top, then skim this off before the next step